-While I was trying to minimize the waste in my kitchen by cutting down on single use plastic and reduce the amount of chemicals for cleaning purposes, I was on the lookout for other potential sources.
+While I was trying to minimize the waste in my kitchen by cutting down on single-use plastic and reduce the number of chemicals for cleaning purposes, I was on the lookout for other potential sources.
 Not surprisingly, the bathroom scored quite high.
 In this post, I’m only going to explore the first few steps towards a change of products I use for my personal care regimen.
 In future posts, these are going to be explored in depth.

 Here are just a few ideas of what you can do…

 Have you ever thought about how many empty plastic bottles of shampoo and conditioner you have thrown away, never to be used for anything else ever again?
 In a few hundred years or so they might be an interesting surprise to future archaeologists, although quite frankly, plastic bottles seem far from appealing.

 If you do go for bottled shampoo/conditioner in plastic bottles get it from Suma who has also published an RSPO pledge.
 This is important, as the glycerin in shampoo is almost always palm oil based.

 Another option is to use a shampoo bar.
 Not only will you reduce plastic waste, but it is also palm oil free and locally manufactured, thereby reducing your carbon footprint.
 It takes a while of getting used to, as your hair will most likely initially react with increased oil production which is only the natural way of your hair to take care of itself.
 Frequent and thorough combing and perseverance will help it settle down after about a fortnight or so.
 Believe me, I tried.